software-students-fall2024/git-practice/README.md

 # Fork 1: Yeshni Savadatti:
 - **Sustainable IoT goes circular**: I think it is very interesting how home technology is changing to become more sustainable and eco friendly.
 I think in the long run this trend will be beneficial for both home owners & the creators of these technologies.
 <br>
- -**Augmented Reality/VR**: I find it interesting how AR/VR is actually being applied to a range of fields and sectors.
+ - **Augmented Reality/VR**: I find it interesting how AR/VR is actually being applied to a range of fields and sectors.
 I think it's both scary and exciting that surgeons are utilizing AR for real-time data visualization & CT scans.

 # To Grader:
 - **strawberrydontlie also is my account**: when I try to remotely upload, I don't know what's happen to my vscode.